-As HubSpot Diamond partners, this is incredibly important for showing our prospective customers that we're experts in all aspects of the HubSpot platform, from evaluating the right solution for you right through to onboarding and and making sure you’re getting the most out of it through further training and reporting.
+As an Elite HubSpot solutions partner, this is incredibly important for showing our prospective customers that we're experts in all aspects of the HubSpot platform, from evaluating the right solution for you right through to HubSpot onboarding and and making sure you’re unlocking the full value of the HubSpot platform through further training and reporting.

 Under each of those sub-topics we’ve listed out nine articles that we want to create, and once all of these are created, each sub-topic will eventually become a pillar page in its own right.

 We won’t share our secrets right now, but if you’d like to learn more, why not watch our content strategy webinar, where we delve into this in more detail.

 HubSpot’s content strategy tool is still currently in beta, and not everyone will have access, but if this is something you’d be interested in, please get in touch.
 You’ll be able to find out if you have access to the tool by clicking the content drop down.